Shelter care — Hearing — Recommendation as to further need — Release.

 (C) The parent, guardian, or custodian to whom the child could be released has been charged with violating RCW 9A.40.060 or 9A.40.070.

 (b) If the court does not release the child to his or her parent, guardian, or legal custodian, the court shall order placement with a relative or other suitable person as described in RCW 13.34.130(1)(b), unless there is reasonable cause to believe the health, safety, or welfare of the child would be jeopardized or that the efforts to reunite the parent and child will be hindered.
+If such relative or other suitable person appears otherwise suitable and competent to provide care and treatment, the fingerprint-based background check need not be completed before placement, but as soon as possible after placement.
 The court must also determine whether placement with the relative or other suitable person is in the child's best interests.
 The relative or other suitable person must be willing and available to:

 (i) Care for the child and be able to meet any special needs of the child;